Meet NIED’s Steering Committee

 Lynne Honey Koss.
 Founder, Communications and PR.

-Lynne truly believes in Ghandi’s quote: “We must be the change we want to see in the world.”
+Lynne truly believes in Gandhi’s quote: “We must be the change we want to see in the world.”
 With her friend and business partner, Wendy, struggling daily to help her daughter cope with anorexia and bulimia, she encouraged Wendy to gather the troops and take action.

 Lynne has honed her marketing, administrative and leadership skills over the course of a 25-year career serving companies such as Four Seasons Hotels & Resorts, The Hospital for Sick Children, The Career Foundation, Shropshire Communications and her own charity, Seeds For Change.